-According to Payscale, tutors make an average of about $17 per hour.
-And if you have specialty knowledge of graduate school exams, like the GRE or GMAT, you could make $30 to $100 an hour, according to Glassdoor.
+According to Payscale, tutors make an average of about $17 to $18 per hour, making academic tutor one of the best part-time jobs for college students.
+And if you have specialty knowledge of graduate school exams, like the GRE or GMAT, you could anywhere from around $30 to $100 an hour, according to Glassdoor.

 Do you know how to code?
 Individuals and companies will pay top dollar to computer-savvy web designers.
 Thanks to freelance marketplaces like Upwork and Freelancer, it’s never been easier to build a clientele.

 While web design and programming are advanced skills, you don’t have to wait until you have a college degree to make money with them.
 If you know how to code, set up a profile on one of these sites and offer freelance services.

 While freelancer salary information isn’t readily available, freelancer networking organization NJ Creatives Network says web designers charge an average of $59 per hour.
 You may be able to charge even more over time as you build a portfolio and good reputation on the site.
 Plus, your work could help you get a job after graduation.

 If you’re new to coding, consider a coding bootcamp course.
 Not only will you gain a lucrative skill, but you’ll also expand your mind by learning what is essentially a new language.

 Editing and blogging online is another lucrative skill that doesn’t necessarily require a college degree.
 Sites like Upwork and Freelancer offer a variety of editing and writing projects.

 Some are one-off projects, while others offer continuous employment.
 Since the work is online, you’ll set your own schedule and work from wherever is convenient for you.